Sometimes when Westerners work with Japanese they can be frustrated by the lack of feedback from their Japanese managers.

 There can be many reasons why there is no feedback.

-It is possible that a Japanese boss is simply not conscious of the need to give feedback.
+A Japanese boss may be simply not conscious of the need to give feedback.

 The task may be being performed correctly, in which case a Japanese boss doesn’t have anything to say (or, more specifically, no complaints on how the job is being performed).